zoharl3/eigen_wrapper_cpp/README.md

     memcpy( x.data(), p_x, sz * sizeof( double ) );
 }
 ```
-which can be called from another function via
+which can be called from another function using
 ```cpp
 VectorXd x( sz );
 ...